Montgomery St. Peter Montgomery St. Peter

 Tromsø Bibliotek.
 A contemporary library at the center of Tromsø with four arched and glass sides.
 The interior has a warm glow and aisles of books that look out over the city.

 Fjellheisen (Tromsø Cable Car).
-Atop of the mountain across from the island of Tromsøya is an incredible lookout that offers views of the entire city and beyond.
+Atop the mountain across from the island of Tromsøya is an incredible lookout that offers views of the entire city and beyond.
 This is where we saw the Aurora on our first night.
 The view is accessible via a cable car or a series of 1,300 mountainside stairs.
-We took the cable car, however if you opt for the stairs and its snowy, make sure to wear spikes on your boots to prevent slipping and falling.
+We took the cable car, however if you opt for the stairs and it’s snowy, make sure to wear spikes on your boots to prevent slipping and falling.

 Waterfront Wharf.
 The city center and its harbor are surrounded by many contemporary buildings, tour ships and views of the landscape.